The first time you travel across the world you'll experience jet lag and you'll wonder what in the world just hit you.

 Depending on when you arrive (morning or evening), you'll either need to stay up all day or go to bed right away.
 The biggest thing here is to immediately adjust to their time zone you just landed in, matter how tired you are.

 If you arrive in the evening, go to bed around your normal bed time (if you go to bed at 10:00 pm at home, try to go to bed at 10:00 pm in the new time zone).
-Melatonin may be useful for this night as well, especially if you ended up sleeping on your flight when it would have been better to stay awake.
+Sleep aids may be useful for this night as well, especially if you ended up sleeping on your flight when it would have been better to stay awake.

 Trying to sleep at a normal time in the new time zone will help your body's clock reset faster.